Moving Forward Initiative: The African American Experience in the Civilian Conservation Corps

 The CCC existed during the era of Jim Crow segregation.
 Though CCC camps were, at least in the beginning, supposed to be integrated, this largely only happened in areas where the African American population was not large enough to warrant a separate camp.
 To reduce community outcry, many of the 150 African American CCC camps were built on remote federal lands, away from the public.

 In 1934, Robert Fechner, Director of the CCC, ordered the Army to review national practices around African American enrollment.
-Contradicting the Army’s conclusion that the CCC should not enforce segregation, as this would exacerbate the problem of finding locations for black-only camps, Fechner issued an order in 1935 to make the “complete segregation of colored and white enrollees” the rule.When questioned about this action by the NAACP, Fechner wrote.
+Contradicting the Army’s conclusion that the CCC should not enforce segregation, as this would exacerbate the problem of finding locations for camps that served only Black corpsmen, Fechner issued an order in 1935 to make the “complete segregation of colored and white enrollees” the rule.When questioned about this action by the NAACP, Fechner wrote.

 “I am satisfied that the negro enrollees themselves prefer to be in companies composed exclusively of their own race…This segregation is not discrimination and cannot be so construed.
 The negro companies are assigned to the same types of work, have identical equipment, are served the same food, and have the same quarters as white enrollees.”